 Some portions of the TA Orientation are specific to international TAs (ITAs).
 For instance, the Graduate School is responsible for assessing the English language proficiency of ITAs.
-This assessment takes the form of an interview (~20 minutes) with a panel consisting of a Graduate School representative, an English to Speakers of Other Languages (ESOL) instructor, a faculty member from your program, and an undergraduate student.
-Please note that your assistantship is not contingent on “passing” the assessment.
+This assessment takes the form of an interview (~20 minutes) with a panel consisting of a Graduate School representative, an English to Speakers of Other Languages (ESOL) instructor, a faculty member from the ITA’s program, and an undergraduate student.
+Please note that ITAs’ assistantship is not contingent on “passing” the assessment.

 The TA Orientation also includes programming that is intended to introduce ITAs to aspects of the American classroom, and higher education in general, that may differ from what they have experienced previously.

-Since not all ITAs will benefit from these components of the Orientation, the Graduate School has implemented an exemption process whereby qualified ITAs can be excused from one or both of these requirements.
+Since not all ITAs will benefit from these components of the Orientation, the Graduate School has implemented an exemption process whereby qualified ITAs can be excused from one or both of these required portions.

-- If you have excellent spoken English skills (approaching native fluency) you may qualify for exemption from language assessment.
+- ITAs with excellent spoken English skills (approaching native fluency) may qualify for exemption from language assessment.
 This determination will be made via a brief (<5 minutes) video chat or phone call with a language specialist.
-To apply for an exemption, complete the Language Assessment / ITA Orientation Exemption Request Form by July 15, 2020.

-- If you have already lived and studied in the U.S. for at least one year (including at Syracuse University), you may apply for exemption from TA Orientation programming for international students.
-To apply, complete the same Language Assessment / ITA Orientation Exemption Request Form by July 15, 2020.
+- TAs who have already lived and studied in the U.S. for at least one year (including at Syracuse University), may apply for exemption from TA Orientation programming for international students.

-You may apply for the language exemption, the ITA programming exemption, or both.
-You will receive notification of your exemption status by email.
+ITAs may apply for the language exemption, the ITA programming exemption, or both.

 TAs who have not previously held an assistantship at Syracuse University may need to verify their eligibility for employment, provide health records, and enroll in or waive benefits.